HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 away – the same applies to any litter that may be an attraction.

 not depend on bin scavenge.
-The biologists at Bristol University are
+Moreover, there are no data

 quick to point out that foxes scavenge from bins far less than people